2014 United States Senate elections: Michigan

-Six-term incumbent Senator and Chairman of the Armed Services Committee Democrat Carl Levin, the longest-serving senator in Michigan's history, had been re-elected with 63% of the vote in 2008.
-Levin announced on March 7, 2013 that he would not seek re-election.
+Six-term incumbent senator and Chairman of the Armed Services Committee Democrat Carl Levin, the longest-serving senator in Michigan's history, had been re-elected with 63% of the vote in 2008.
+Levin announced on March 7, 2013, that he would not seek re-election.

-Three term Democratic Representative Gary Peters of MI-14 was the Democratic nominee.
-He defeated Republican former Secretary of State Terri Lynn Land who was unopposed for the Republican nomination.
+Three-term Democratic representative Gary Peters of MI-14 was the Democratic nominee.
+He defeated Republican former secretary of state Terri Lynn Land who was unopposed for the Republican nomination.

 Minnesota

-One-term incumbent Democrat Al Franken unseated one-term Republican Norm Coleman by 312 votes in a contested three-way race with 42% of the vote in 2008; the third candidate in the race, former Senator Dean Barkley of the Independence Party of Minnesota, won 15% of the vote.
+One-term incumbent Democrat Al Franken unseated one-term Republican Norm Coleman by 312 votes in a contested three-way race with 42% of the vote in 2008; the third candidate in the race, former senator Dean Barkley of the Independence Party of Minnesota, won 15% of the vote.
 Franken sought re-election.
 State Representative Jim Abeler, St. Louis County Commissioner Chris Dahlberg, co-CEO of Lazard Middle Market Mike McFadden, bison farmer and former hair salon owner Monti Moreno, state Senator Julianne Ortman, and U.S. Navy reservist Phillip Parrish ran for the Republican nomination.
-McFadden won the Republican primary and is the Republican nominee in the general election.
+McFadden won the Republican primary and was the Republican nominee in the general election.

 Hannah Nicollet of the Independence Party of Minnesota also ran.

 Mississippi

 Six-term incumbent Republican Thad Cochran, re-elected with 62% of the vote in 2008, ran for re-election.
-Cochran was the last incumbent Senator to declare his plans, leading to widespread speculation that he might announce his retirement.
+Cochran was the last incumbent senator to declare his plans, leading to widespread speculation that he might announce his retirement.

 Tea Party candidate Chris McDaniel, a conservative Mississippi state senator, ran against Cochran in the Republican primary.
 Neither McDaniel nor Cochran was able to get 50% of the vote in the first round of the primary, so a runoff election was held June 24.
 Cochran won the runoff election by 51% to 49%, with the help of Democratic voters eligible to vote in the state's open primaries who chose Cochran as their preferred Republican.
 McDaniel filed a lawsuit to challenge the results of the run-off, but the challenge was rejected on appeal by the Supreme Court of Mississippi.

 Former Congressman Travis Childers was the Democratic nominee.

 Montana

 Six-term incumbent Democrat Max Baucus, the longest-serving senator in Montana's history, had been re-elected with 73% of the vote in 2008.
-Baucus announced on April 23, 2013 that he would retire in 2014, rather than seek re-election to a seventh term.
+Baucus announced on April 23, 2013, that he would retire in 2014, rather than seek re-election to a seventh term.
 Baucus was appointed as the United States Ambassador to China, leading him to resign from the Senate in February 2014.

 Following Baucus's confirmation as ambassador, Governor Steve Bullock appointed the Lieutenant Governor John Walsh to fill the vacant senate seat.
-Former Lieutenant Governor John Bohlinger was defeated by Walsh in the Democratic primary.
+Former lieutenant governor John Bohlinger was defeated by Walsh in the Democratic primary.
 Amid controversy over alleged plagiarism in a 2007 research paper, Walsh pulled out of the race.
 The Montana Democratic Party held a special nominating convention on August 16 to choose a replacement for Walsh.
-First-term State Representative Amanda Curtis won the nomination, thereby becoming the new Democratic nominee.
+First-term state representative Amanda Curtis won the nomination, thereby becoming the new Democratic nominee.